We’re an affiliate

 Option 1: Clean the Switch Metal Parts

 Sometimes the metal parts of the forward/reverse switch on the dashboard may have some dirt or rust, making it hard to shift into forwarding mode.
-You can pop out the button, disconnect the wires, clean the metal parts with mild acid like vinegar to remove dirt or rust.
+You can pop out the button, disconnect the wires, clean the metal parts with a mild acid like vinegar to remove dirt or rust.

 Reconnect the wiring and test the button.